OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 ### Shell archive

-Execute the shell script to extract OpenCilk {{ download.version }} into the current directory.
+Execute the shell script to extract OpenCilk 2.0 into the current directory.
 For example:

 ```shell-session
 $ sh OpenCilk-2.0.0-x86_64-Linux-Ubuntu-20.04.sh